What's New in Aspire V8

 - All new Tutorial Videos and Video Browser

-VCarve Pro 8 sees the introduction of a 64-bit build, this will be installed automatically on operating systems that support 64-bit technology.
-The 64-bit version will see increases to both the speed of calculation and the file sizes that can be handled, particularly for memory hungry operations such as importing very large 3D mesh files (STL, OBJ etc.), calculating complex toolpaths or nesting many objects.
+Aspire 8 sees the introduction of a 64-bit build, this will be installed automatically on operating systems that support 64-bit technology.
+The 64-bit version will see increases to both the speed of calculation and the file sizes that can be handled, particularly for memory hungry operations such as importing very large 3D mesh files (STL, OBJ etc.), importing 3D scanned data, calculating complex toolpaths or nesting many objects.

-In previous versions of the software we would only extract vectors from a PDF document and if none were present you would see an error message that no useful data could be imported from the PDF as it only contained bitmap data.
+In previous versions of Aspire we could only extract vectors from a PDF document and if none were present you would see an error message that no useful data could be imported from the PDF as it only contained bitmap data.
 Version 8 will now import any images that are present in the document along with the vectors.
 If it’s a multi-page file then a separate layer will be created for the contents of each page of vectors and/or images.

 Increment and Save (Ctrl + Alt + S) will allow you to save the file you’re working on without overwriting the original file.
 It automatically adds a new suffix to the file-name to differentiate it from the previous saved copy.
 This makes it easy to save iterations as you progress with your design while retaining the ability to open a file from an earlier stage of its development.

-VCarve Pro 7.5 allowed the use a limited number of variables in equations in the calculation edit boxes.
+In the previous version of the software it was possible to use a limited number of variables in equations in the calculation edit boxes.
 This was useful for picking up values automatically such as “Z” to get the value for the material block thickness etc. This has now been extended to allow user-defined variables, not just the ones offered by the software.
 They can be added or changed from the Edit drop down menu by selecting Document Variables; these can be utilized to specify often used but changing values across a part or within different jobs.

 The SketchUp importer has been updated to be compatible with SketchUp 2015 allowing import of 2D and 3D data from SKP files.

-VCarve Pro 8 has a large set of tutorial videos made up of completely new examples combined with existing tutorials that have been updated and re-recorded using the new version of the software.
+Aspire 8 has over 100 tutorial videos comprising over 35 hours of content.
+These are made up of completely new examples combined with existing tutorials that have been updated and re-recorded using the new version of the software.
 These are supported by a new Video Browser that provides a choice of how you view the tutorials, they can now be ordered by category (Getting Started, Drawing, 2D Toolpaths etc.) or you can show the individual projects so that all videos relating to that specific example are shown.

 The new Video Browser makes it easy to view tutorials

-Click here to download the Trial Version of VCarve Pro 8
+Click here to download the Trial Version of Aspire 8